ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-filtering/index.md

 <grid-example title='Filtering with Multiple Group Columns' name='filtering-multiple-group-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>

-## Applying filter model to grouped columns
+## Applying Filter Model to Grouped Columns

 When a column is grouped, and the group column can be filtered, in order to set the filter via the Grid API on the group column (`setFilterModel`), it needs to be referenced with a particular name that’s different from the group column name itself.
 The reference depends on the `groupDisplayType` used: